Question: “Is estate planning important for me? I hardly have an estate!”

 What is a power of attorney?
 What is a living will?
 The other reason estate planning is important is to make your choice legally binding of who can handle your financial affairs in the event you are incapacitated and make healthcare decisions in the event you cannot communicate — in other words, complete your durable power of attorney and healthcare power of attorney.
 You may also want a living will which speaks your decisions as to life support.

-Let iWillandTrust create your entire estate plan, attorney-reviewed and customized, for one reasonable flat fee by clicking Begin!
+Let iWillandTrust allow you to create your entire estate plan, attorney-reviewed and customized, for one reasonable flat fee by clicking Begin!